scartasegna/hello-world/README.md

 To make this project work, you need:

 - An AWS account where all resources will be deployed
-- [Node.js + CDK ](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)] in your local environment
+- [Node.js + CDK ](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) in your local environment

 The project is divided into two stacks:

  - **TrustStack**: This is responsible for creating an IAM identity provider (OpenID Connect), a role and a policy to enable trust between AWS account and GitHub Action for the org/repo/branch

  - **HelloWorldStack**: an S3 bucket where the Go artifact to be deployed, the object to be uploaded (zipped Go artifact), the Lambda function and the ApiGateway with the resource

+Also while executing the actions a simple hello world Go Project that respond  with a  message that will be built.
+The artifact will be deployed in a lambda function and served via the /hello GET resource in the API Gateway

 ### Creating the trust between AWS and GitHub